konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 ##### TLS certificates

-You should be running Konfuzio using https which requiresTLS certificates.
-By default, the setup will install and configure [cert-manager](https://github.com/jetstack/cert-manager) to obtain free TLS certificates.
+You should be running Konfuzio using https which requires TLS certificates.
+To get automated certificates using letesencrypt you need to install [cert-manager](https://cert-manager.io/docs/installation/helm/) in your cluster.
 If you have your own wildcard certificate, you already have cert-manager installed, or you have some other way of obtaining TLS certificates.
 For the default configuration, you must specify an email address to register your TLS certificates.

 _Include these options in your Helm install command:_

+`--set letsencrypt.enabled=True`
-`--set certmanager-issuer.email=me@example.com`
+`--set letsencrypt.email=me@example.com`

 ##### PostgreSQL